Kylie Jenner Posts Another Instagram Snap Flaunting Her Derriere

 Is Kylie taking Kim’s place?

-If one thing is clear about Kylie is that she is quite determined to make her name for herself.
+If one thing is clear about Kylie, it is that she is quite determined to make a name for herself.
 She is certainly not Kim but she has learned a lot from her big sister.
 The young entrepreneur has been using social media to market her products and things are working quite well for her.
 She runs an online retail business and also owns a makeup kit business.
 The 19-year-old takes advantage of her fame to advertise products on the social platform.

 The young member of the Jenner-Kardashian clan sells a wide array of products including lingerie, sweaters among others.
 She usually does her own marketing by posting photos of herself wearing some of the products.
 It is often not easy for the star because she receives a lot of backlash for posting photos while clad in skimpy outfits.
 However, most people usually do not understand why she posts them.